jannecederberg/jannecederberg.github.io/_posts/2015-05-03-getting-postal-codes-for-finnish-addresses.md

 ## What's next?

 This code will only run a single query per call.
-The next part would be to have your whatever data source (for example CSV file) and then run queries for each of the records in the CSV/database.
+The next part would be to have your whatever data source (for example [CSV][csv] file) and then run queries for each of the records in the CSV/database.
 That's going to be the topic of the next article though.

 ## Disclaimer